GrainGenes/GGBlastPlugin/README.md

 **dbPath**: Directory containing BLAST-formatted databases.
 Must be readable by the web server user.

+A small sample database (used in our example) is available at http://graingenes.org/ggds/whe-test/S_urartu.zip

 **blastExePath**: Directory containing BLAST+ executables (blastn, blastp, etc.).
 Must be executable by the web server user.

 use `which blastn` to determine where your blastExePath is located.